-The AFI is an inventory of the individual’s income and expenses intended prove the financial factors at issue and to help the family court understand the parties’ relative financial situations.
+The AFI is an inventory of an individual’s income and expenses used to prove his or her financial circumstances.
 As its name implies, it is an affidavit, meaning its contents are sworn to be true and accurate under the penalty of perjury.
-As mentioned earlier, it will be given to the opposing party or the opposing party’s attorney, so you should expect it to be carefully scrutinized and for any discrepancies to be used to impeach the filing party’s credibility.
+Because it is exchanged with the opposing party or the opposing party’s attorney, a litigant should expect its contents to be carefully scrutinized and for any discrepancies to be used to impeach the filing party’s credibility.

-The AFI requires you to include all sources of gross income (before any taxes or withholdings).
+The AFI requires each litigant to include all sources of gross income (before any taxes or withholdings).
 It will ask you to list what you make on a monthly basis.
-If you are paid biweekly, you multiply your gross pay by 2.165 to arrive at your monthly gross.
+If you are paid biweekly, you multiply your gross pay by 2.165 (not 2) to arrive at your monthly gross income.

 If you have variable income like tips, commissions, or bonuses, you should annualize those sources to accurately calculate your monthly income.
 In other words, if you receive one annual bonus of $12,000, you would list that as a monthly bonus of $1,000 even though it isn’t distributed to you that way.

 You will also be required to attach the two most recent paystubs and the last three years of your tax returns.